Large Relativistic Corrections to Nonrelativistic $M1$ Transitions in Heavy Quarkonium: The theoretical method

 In this paper, we will continue to use the conventional notation $n^{2S+1}L_{J}$ (or abbreviated as $nL$), commonly used in the literature, to distinguish particles.
 Here, $n$ is the principal quantum number, $S$ is the spin, $L$ is the orbital angular momentum, and $J$ is the total angular momentum.
 However, we need to point out that this description is based on the non-relativistic framework of atomic physics.
 In this descriptive approach, the particle's wave function is constructed from a single wave, corresponding to $L=0, 1, 2...$ (i.e., $S$-wave, $P$-wave, $D$-wave...).

 Yet, we note that particles possess definite $J^P$ quantum numbers (where $P$ is parity, defined as $P=(-1)^{L+1}$), which are intrinsic properties independent of whether a non-relativistic or relativistic method is used to describe the particle.
-Therefore, we choose to present the relativistic representation of the particle wave function based on $J^P$ \cite{Wang:2022cxy}.
+Therefore, we choose to present the relativistic representation of the particle wave function based on $J^P$ \cite{Wang:2022cxy}, { not the $n^{2S+1}L_{J}$.
 Consequently, the wave functions obtained using this approach no longer consist of a single partial wave but inherently incorporate different partial wave components.
+That is to say, in our method, although the meson's wave function corresponds to a definite total angular momentum $J$, the orbital angular momentum $L$ is not a good quantum number.
+Consequently, the wave function does not correspond to a single, unique orbital angular momentum but rather encompasses multiple orbital angular momentum components.
+Due to this property of the wave function, the transition amplitudes derived from its application include a greater number of multipole amplitudes.}

 For vector meson, whose $J^P=1^{-}$, the general form of the relativistic wave function can be constructed using the total momentum $P$, the internal relative momentum $q$, the polarization vector $\epsilon$, gamma matrix, and radial wave function, etc. We combine these physical quantities to construct a general relativistic wave function representation $\varphi$ with quantum number $1^-$, consisting of a total of 16 terms.
 However, we do not intend to present the expression for $\varphi$.
 Instead, we show the positive-energy wave function $\varphi^{++}$. $\varphi^{++}$ is derived directly from $\varphi$ (see Reference \cite{Wang:2005qx} for details), and they share an identical structure.
 Since we have chosen the instantaneous approximation, 8 terms containing $P\cdot q=P\cdot q_{_{\bot}}$ become zero.
 Then the positive energy wave function of the $1^{--}$ ($\psi$ or $\Upsilon$) meson \cite{Wang:2005qx} is written as,